ryanturner7/lab-28-29-todo/README.md

   * Test your onChange handler
   * Test your onSubmit handler
 * Test NoteItem
-  * Test the NoteItem's functionality defiend to remote a note from the App's state
+  * Test the NoteItem's functionality defined to remove a note from the App's state

 ####  Documentation
 Write a description of the project in your README.md